Teacher & Student Engagement:

 This song comes out of the Blues tradition.

-The next verse deals with the effects of Sunset Laws which made it illegal for Black folks to be out after sunset.
+The next verse deals with the effects of the Sunset Laws which made it illegal for Black folks to be out after sunset.

 Black folks subjected to such unjust laws were forced to deal with the powerful agents of that racism, usually the local sheriff.